mjordan/islandora_workbench/README.md

 007,002,2,image777.jpg,Back of postcard 2,The second postcard's back,29,
 ```

-Rows for child items have a value in their `field_weight` field but no value in their `field_member_of` field. `field_member_of` is empty because the node ID of the parent isn't known when you create your CSV; instead, each child's `field_member_of` is assigned dynamically, just after its parent node is created.
+Rows for parent items have empty `parent_id`, `field_wieght`, and `file` columns.
+Rows for child items have a value in their `field_weight` field but no value in their `field_member_of` field (and in this example, they have values in their `file` column because we are creating objects that contain image media). `field_member_of` is empty because the node ID of the parent isn't known when you create your CSV; instead, each child's `field_member_of` is assigned dynamically, just after its parent node is created.

 A couple of things to note:

-* `id` can be defined as another field name using the `id_field` option.
-If you do define a different ID field using the `id_field` configuration option, creating the parent/child relationships will still work.
+* `id` can be defined as another field name using the `id_field` configuration option.
+If you do define a different ID field using the `id_field` option, creating the parent/child relationships will still work.
 * The CSV records for children items don't need to come *directly* after the record for their parent, but they do need to come after that record.
 This is because Workbench creates nodes in the order their records are in the CSV file (top to bottom).
 As long as the parent node has already been created when a child node is created, the parent/child relationship via the child's `field_member_of` will be correct.
 * Currently, you must include values in the children's `field_weight` column.
 It may be possible to automatically generate values for this field (see [this issue](https://github.com/mjordan/islandora_workbench/issues/84)).
-* Islandora model values (e.g. "Paged Content", "Page") are currently not automatically assigned.
-You must include the correct term IDs in your `field_model` column for all parent and child records.
+* Currently, Islandora model values (e.g. "Paged Content", "Page") are not automatically assigned.
+You must include the correct "Islandora Models" taxonomy term IDs in your `field_model` column for all parent and child records, as you would for any other Islandora objects you are creating.
 Like for `field_weight`, it may be possible to automatically generate values for this field (see [this issue](https://github.com/mjordan/islandora_workbench/issues/85)).

 ## Setting media types